 When students are given the opportunity to explore their curiosity, ask big questions, think creatively, and learn through real-life, hands-on experiences, the lights in their eyes glow brightly.
 Their conversations are rich and full of excitement and their questions can differentiate between fast and inquiring, to deep and considered.

 As a lead educator, one of the most important roles I have is to inspire students.
 I must demonstrate through my own actions and applications that dreams are important and, through a positive mindset, hard work, zest, and perseverance, they can become reality.
 I can attest to this.

 On Tuesday morning an email popped into my inbox, awarding me a staff mentor scholarship for the International Space School in Houston, Texas.
 This was a once-in-a-lifetime opportunity, and one of my biggest dreams.

 Once the feeling of shock started to wear off, an immense gratitude overwhelmed me, followed by excitement.
 I know the opportunity will further equip me with knowledge I can continue to pass on through the Imaginarium courses – strategies and tools to empower girls and young women to take on change and develop self-motivation, reliance, teamwork and goal-setting.

 What would happen if I didn’t achieve my dream?
 If my application came back unsuccessful?
 How would I continue to inspire students in their own personal development when I hadn’t been ‘successful’ myself?
 I wonder, what do we deem as ‘success’?

-While I encourage the girls to reach for the stars, to dream and dream big, the most important part is to allow them to see that failure is normal, not a means to an end, and to persevere in the face of challenge.
-To have a healthy idea of what ‘success’ looks like, feels like and sounds like in our lives and the recognition that failure can often lead us to new opportunities we may not have dreamed of.
+While I encourage the girls to reach for the stars and to dream big, the most important part is to allow them to see that failure is normal, and to persevere in the face of challenge.
+To have a healthy idea of what ‘success’ looks, feels and sounds like in our lives helps us to recognise that failure can often lead to new opportunities we may not have dreamed of.